knative-extensions/net-kourier/README.md

 ```

 Traffic isolation works by telling the `net-kourier` controller which envoy listener to use for all ingresses
 in a given namespace.
-When reconciling an ingress, the controller looks for the following annotations on the
+When reconciling an ingress, the controller looks for the following annotation on the
 ingress namespace:

-- `kourier.knative.dev/listener`: the envoy listener suffix to use
 - `kourier.knative.dev/listener-port`: the envoy listener port

 ## Tips
 Domain Mapping is configured to explicitly use `http2` protocol only.
 This behaviour can be disabled by adding the following annotation to the Domain Mapping resource